 Gold’s Gym Wellness Director Connie Cheng recommends putting these six healthy items on your grocery list to give your fridge and pantry a new look.

-Whole wheat bread.
+1. Whole wheat bread

 “Substitute white flour grains for whole grains to increase your fiber intake, which will make you feel full longer,” Cheng says.
-“Whole grains are also a source of B vitamins for energy and contain some Omega-3 fatty acids for anti-inflammation.”
+“Whole grains are also a source of B vitamins for energy and contain some omega-3 fatty acids for anti-inflammation.”

 “This has the same taste profile as sour cream,” she says.
-“Swap it into any recipe you make that uses sour cream, or if you want to add protein, use Greek yogurt instead.”
+“Swap it into any recipe you make that uses sour cream, or, if you want to add protein, use Greek yogurt instead.”

 “You want to make healthy foods taste good, and mustard is low in calories.
 Use it as a condiment instead of mayonnaise.”

-Frozen fruits and veggies.
+6. Frozen fruits and veggies

-You want your healthy foods to be easily accessible and quick to prepare so you’re more likely to eat them.
+You want your healthy foods to be easily accessible and simple to prepare so you’re more likely to eat them.

 “If you consistently throw away fresh veggies because you can’t get through them quick enough before they spoil,” Cheng says, “either go home and chop them up first thing to make them ready to use, or buy them already cleaned and cut, and place the containers where everyone can see them.”

 Consider buying meals from the prepared foods section in the grocery store, too.
-Cheng says as long as you choose healthy ones that have few processed ingredients (read the labels), all you need to do is keep a few in your fridge and stick them in the oven when you want to eat — no additional preparation required.
+Cheng says to choose healthy options with few processed ingredients (read the labels); keep several in your fridge and stick them in the oven when you want to eat — no additional preparation required.
 “Don’t think you have to make everything from scratch,” she says.

-“If stocking healthy prepared foods will help you make good nutritional choices, there’s nothing wrong with that.”
+“If stocking healthy prepared foods will help you make good nutritional choices, then there’s nothing wrong with that.”